Ingrian grammar: Demonstrative pronouns

-The proximal demonstatives can be contracted to tää (< tämä), tään (< tämän) and näät (< nämät).
+The proximal demonstratives can be contracted to tää (< tämä), tään (< tämän) and näät (< nämät).
 Again, in dialects with mid vowel raising, the distal demonstratives are tuu and nuu rather than too and noo respectively.
 Furthermore, in the Ala-Laukaa and the extinct Hevaha dialects, as well as among some speakers of the Soikkola dialect, the plural neutral pronoun is ne rather than neet.

 The genitive and accusative singular of the neutral demonstrative pronoun are often used interchangeably, counter to the prescriptive usage described in Junus (1936).
 Furthermore, for most speakers of the modern Soikkola dialect, the functions of the distal demonstrative have been taken over by the neutral pronoun (se/neet).

 Interrogative pronouns

 Ingrian interrogatives are divided into one that has an animate referent (ken, "who?") and one that has an inanimate referent (mikä, "what?").
 Originally, the latter is a combination of the pronoun *mi- and the interrogative clitic -kä, but its inflected forms are still formed on the basis of the free pronoun: